AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Framework

 To prevent potential concerns about ``online'' layer selection or teacher-induced bias, we adopt a strict \emph{probe-then-intervene} schedule that cleanly separates \textbf{diagnosis} (layer probing) from \textbf{optimization} (alignment training).
-Concretely, all layer probes (\cref{sec:bitc,sec:lasp,sec:foga}) are computed only once during an initial warm-up epoch on the training set, and the resulting layer choices are then \emph{frozen} to strictly enforce the Store-Contribute Dissociation analysis without circular optimization feedback.
+Concretely, all layer probes (\cref{sec:bitc,sec:lasp,sec:foga}) are computed only once during an initial 5{,}000-step diagnostic warm-up segment, and the resulting layer choices are then \emph{frozen}.
+The main FAD/WER/MOS tables are evaluated at a fixed 500k-step checkpoint, while convergence statistics are measured on the corresponding extended training curves.

-\paragraph{Phase I: Diagnostic Warm-up (Epoch 1).} We first train the Flow Matching model for one epoch using the standard objective (Flow Matching loss plus the \emph{interface-level} BiT-C distillation, \cref{sec:bitc,eq:bitc_speech}).
-During this epoch, we run two complementary probes: (i) Representation probes (BiT-C / LASP) to identify which layers most strongly \emph{store} semantic or acoustic teacher information; and (ii) Functional attribution (FoG-A, \cref{sec:foga,eq:foga}) to quantify which layers \emph{causally affect} the predicted velocity field.
+\paragraph{Phase I: Diagnostic warm-up (first 5{,}000 steps).} We first train the Flow Matching model with the standard objective (Flow Matching loss plus the \emph{interface-level} BiT-C distillation, \cref{sec:bitc,eq:bitc_speech}).
+During this warm-up segment, we run two complementary probes: (i) Representation probes (BiT-C / LASP) to identify which layers most strongly \emph{store} semantic or acoustic teacher information; and (ii) Functional attribution (FoG-A, \cref{sec:foga,eq:foga}) to quantify which layers \emph{causally affect} the predicted velocity field.
 All probes are executed with frozen teachers and in \texttt{no\_grad} mode.
-At the end of Epoch~1, we compute the Top-$K$ causal layer set $\mathcal{S}$ and attribution weights $\{\lambda_k\}_{k\in\mathcal{S}}$ based on the measured attribution gap, and \emph{freeze} them for subsequent training.
+At the end of the warm-up segment, we compute the Top-$K$ causal layer set $\mathcal{S}$ and attribution weights $\{\lambda_k\}_{k\in\mathcal{S}}$ based on the measured attribution gap, and \emph{freeze} them for subsequent training.

-\paragraph{Phase II: Separated Training (Epoch 2--3).} Starting from the same post-warmup checkpoint, we branch into two runs that share identical data, training length, and optimization hyper-parameters: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Baseline (Control).} We continue the original training procedure without any intermediate-layer alignment.
+\paragraph{Phase II: Main training to the fixed 500k checkpoint.} Starting from the same post-warmup checkpoint, we branch into two runs that share identical data, optimization budget, and hyper-parameters: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Baseline (Control).} We continue the original training procedure without any intermediate-layer alignment.
 The model is optimized with $\mathcal{L}_{\text{FM}}$ and retains the same \emph{interface-level} BiT-C distillation $\mathcal{L}_{\text{BiT}}$ to ensure consistent conditioning anchoring.

 \item \textbf{AG-REPA (Intervention).} We activate the sparse, attribution-weighted feature distillation term on the frozen causal layer set $\mathcal{S}$ (\cref{sec:ag_repa,eq:ag_repa_loss}).
 Crucially, to ensure a clean causal intervention, we disable LASP probing hooks (no further layer-wise probing) and maintain the shared \emph{interface-level} BiT-C loss.
 This isolates the performance gain solely to the attribution-guided intermediate alignment. \end{enumerate}